 Jon forced a small grin, "I'm always pale."
-Internally he winced though, he rarely drank alcohol with his morning meal and when he did, it was always when he was stressed about something.
-Now she sure to believe him to be troubled.
+Internally he winced though, as he rarely drank alcohol with his morning meal, and when he did, it was always when he was stressed about something.
+Moreover, given the sort of threats he had faced in the past, his definition of 'stress' was more extreme than most.
+Now she was sure to believe him to be troubled.

 "I'm fine, Jordis.
 I just need something to help me relax before I have to deal with all those nobles in court.
 I have to keep reminding myself that I am a noble as well, otherwise I'd avoid them all."

 That wasn't a total lie, and judging by Jordis' snort of amusement, she believed him well enough.
 Though even still, she gave him one final contemplative look before taking her leave, and Jon was left on his own to get ready for the day.
 He brushed his teeth with a thick paste made from mint and corkbulb root, gave himself a quick scrub down of warm water and lavender soap, making a mental note to visit the bathhouse that evening as he did so.
 Proudspire Manor had its own private washroom, but after three weeks of dealing with the irritating intricacies of the court, Jon had developed an annoying pain in his neck, several actually, so a nice relaxing massage followed by an herbal soak would not be unwelcome.